What is a Backlink in SEO?

 Definition

-A backlink (or inbound link) is a link from another website to your site.
-When site A links to site B, that link is a backlink for site B. Think of it as a "vote" or recommendation from one page to another.
+A backlink (also called an inbound link, incoming link, or external link) is a hyperlink on one website that points to a page on another website.
+When site A links to site B, that link is a backlink for site B.

 How backlinks work for SEO

-Search engines crawl the web and follow links between pages.
-When they find links pointing to your site, they use that information to:
+Search engines crawl the web by following links between pages.
+When they find links pointing to your site, they use that information in several ways:

-• Discover your pages — Backlinks help crawlers find and index your content.
+• Discover and index your pages - Backlinks help crawlers find new or updated content.
+Pages with more quality inbound links are often discovered and indexed faster.

 Nofollow